-Arlene Hutton is best known for Letters to Sala and The Nibroc Trilogy, which includes Last Train to Nibroc (Drama League nomination for Best Play), See Rock City (Spirit of America Award), and Gulf View Drive (LA Weekly Theatre Award nomination and Ovation Award nomination).
+Arlene Hutton is best known for Letters to Sala and The Nibroc Trilogy, which includes Last Train to Nibroc (Drama League nomination for Best Play), See Rock City (Washington Post list “best theatre of 2018”), and Gulf View Drive (2018 Ovation Award for Best Production (Rubicon Theatre)).
 Her plays have been produced in London, Edinburgh, New York, Los Angeles, and across the U.S.She received a 2016 NYFA Fellowship and a Sloan Commission, and is a winner of the Macy’s New Play Prize, three-time winner of the Samuel French Short Play Festival and an eight-time finalist for the Heideman Ten-Minute Play award.
 A member of the Dramatists Guild and Ensemble Studio Theatre and an alumna of New Dramatists, she has held residencies at the Australian National Playwrights’ Conference, MacDowell Colony, New Harmony Project, VCCA, and Yaddo, and has taught playwriting at schools and conferences around the country.
 She has been a featured artist at the Last Frontier Theatre Conference in Valdez, Alaska, on the faculty of the Sewanee Writers’ Conference and taught at the Glen Workshop.
 Hutton taught at the College of Charleston from 2010-1014, where her students won regional and national awards at the Kennedy Center/ American College Theatre Festival.
-Based in New York City, she is working on The Three Sisters Brontë and a new commission from the Big Bridge Theatre Consortium and the Educational Theatre Association.
+Based in New York City, she is working on commissions from the Big Bridge Theatre Consortium and the Educational Theatre Association.
 Hutton teaches all levels of playwriting at The Barrow Group.
 Her plays are published by Dramatists Play Service, Samuel French and Playscripts and appear in textbook and best play anthologies.